itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade.md

     In this `AfricanPortsAntiguaEmbarkments_1676_1805` layer, the points (features) represent the location of the **ports that had voyages embark specifically to Antigua during 1676 – 1805**.

-> ![q]
+   |![q]
->
+   |:-
-> \2.
+   |2.
 What are three attributes, along with their values, associated with the feature you clicked?

 6. Zoom into a part of Africa using mouse scroll wheel and hovering your cursor over the continent.
 A helpful trick is to hold down **shift** and with your mouse, draw a box around where you want to zoom in.
 Then it will zoom to that *extent*.